-This Privacy Notice sets out how we, who administer The Renaissance Choir, use and protect any information that we obtain when you visit this website and/or when you provide us with your contact details for (e)mailing or other purposes.
+This Privacy Notice sets out how we, who administer The Renaissance Choir, gather, use and secure any data that you give us when you visit this website and/or provide your contact details to us for mailing or emailing purposes.

 We are committed to protecting your personal data.
 Any personal data we collect from you will be used in line with the General Data Protection Regulations (GDPR).

 We have appointed a Data Controller under the GDPR who can be contacted at firstname.lastname@example.org.

 The Renaissance Choir may change this Privacy Notice from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.